Styling and Formatting Code

 Code is read more often than it is written. -- Guido Van Rossum (author of Python)

 When we write a piece of code, it's almost never the last time we see it or the last time it's edited.
-So we need to both explain what's going on (documentation but also make it easy to read.
+So we need to (1) explain what's going on (via documentation) but also (2) make it easy to read.
 One of the easiest ways to make code more readable is to follow consistent style and formatting conventions.

-There are many options when it comes to Python style conventions to adhere to, but most are based on PEP8 (link walks through the different components (blank lines, imports, etc.) that conventions were written for).
-You'll notice that different teams will default to different conventions and that's ok.
-The most important aspects are that everybody is consistently following the same convection and that there are pipelines in place to ensure that consistency.
+There are many options when it comes to Python style conventions to adhere to, but most are based on PEP8 conventions.
+You'll notice that different teams follow different conventions and that's perfectly alright.
+The most important aspects are that everybody is consistently following the same convection and that there are pipelines in place to automatically and effortlessly ensure that consistency.
 Let's see what this looks like in our application.

 We will be using a very popular blend of style and formatting conventions that makes some very opinionated decisions on our behalf (with configurable options).

-Black: an in-place reformatter that adheres to PEP8.
-We can explore examples of the formatting adjustments that Black makes in this demo.
+Black: an in-place reformatter that (mostly) adheres to PEP8.

 isort: sorts and formats import statements inside Python scripts.

-flake8: a code linter that with stylistic conventions that adhere to PEP8.
+flake8: a code linter with stylistic conventions that adhere to PEP8.

 We installed all of these as they were defined in out